What Is False Imprisonment?

-The tort of false imprisonment is a cause of action in civil law that occurs when a person is held, physically or otherwise, against the will and consent of the person.
-False imprisonment is often confused with false arrest which is a criminal law concept.
-Generally, in civil law, a false imprisonment occurs when a person is fully deprived of freedom of movement as liberty, without consent and without justification.
+The civil law tort of false imprisonment arises when a person is held, physically, psychologically, or by other means, without the consent of the person.
+Said another way, a false imprisonment may arise when a person is fully deprived of freedom of movement as liberty, without consent and without justification.
 It should be noted that false imprisonment differs from the criminal law concept of false arrest.

 Specifically, the elements required for proof in a false imprisonment case were detailed thoroughly within Kovacs v.
 Ontario Jockey Club, 1995 CanLII 7397 as:

 The first issue is whether there has been false imprisonment.
 The tort of false imprisonment and its rationale have been summarized in this way:

 The action for false imprisonment protects the interest in freedom from physical restraint and coercion against the wrong of intentionally and without lawful justification subjecting another to a total restraint of movement by either actively causing his confinement or preventing him from exercising his privilege of leaving the place in which he is.

 (Fleming, Law of Torts, 8th ed.
 (Sydney: Law Book Co.
 Ltd., 1992) at p.
 27.)

 Justice Linden notes in his text Canadian Tort Law, 5th ed.
 (Toronto: Butterworths, 1993) at p.
 46, that the name is somewhat of a misnomer, since the site of detention is not necessarily a prison, and since “false” is used in the sense of wrongful, not non-existent.

 False imprisonment is not defined in Black’s Law Dictionary, 6th ed., but “false arrest” is defined as being: